 The Company's non-agency mortgage-backed fixed maturity investments include non-agency prime residential mortgage-backed and non-agency Alt-A fixed maturity investments, and considers these fixed maturity investments Level 2.
 The Company has no fixed maturity investments classified as sub-prime held in its fixed maturity investments portfolio.
-At September 30, 2010, the Company's non-agency prime residential mortgage-backed fixed maturity investments have a weighted average yield to maturity of 3.8%, a weighted average life of 2.8 years.
-The Company's non-agency Alt-A fixed maturity investments held at September 30, 2010 have a weighted average credit quality of 6.4%, a weighted average credit quality of AA, a weighted average life of 3.9 years, and are from vintage years 2005 and prior.
+At September 30, 2010, the Company's non-agency prime residential mortgage-backed fixed maturity investments have a weighted average yield to maturity of 3.8%, a weighted average credit quality of AA and a weighted average life of 2.8 years.
+The Company's non-agency Alt-A fixed maturity investments held at September 30, 2010 have a weighted average yield to maturity of 6.4%, a weighted average credit quality of AA, a weighted average life of 3.9 years, and are from vintage years 2005 and prior.
 Securities held in these sectors are primarily priced by pricing vendors using a mortgage pool specific model which utilizes daily inputs from the active TBA market which is extremely liquid, as well as the U.S. treasury market.
 The vendor model also utilizes additional information, such as the weighted average maturity, weighted average coupon and other available pool level data which is provided by the sponsoring agency.
 Valuations are also corroborated by daily active market quotes.